Skip to main content

 For some applications you can pay an additional fee of $420 to speed up the process.
 This takes a maximum of:

-• two working days for administration
+• 2 working days for administration

-• five working days for processing
+• 5 working days for processing

 How to pay